NexQuake / Documentation

 nqserver @def -game id1 +hostname "FragFest"

 -port 0 tells the OS to assign a random free port.
-Nexus detects this, groups all instances launched from that line into a pool, and presents the pool as a single server in the browser list.
+Nexus detects this, groups all processes launched from that line under one server, and presents the server as a single row in the browser list.

-Set POOL_SIZE to the maximum number of backend instances Nexus will spawn (default 1, which disables autoscaling for -port 0 entries and shows them in slist like ordinary single servers):
+Set SV_MAX_INSTANCES to the maximum number of instances Nexus will spawn for that server (default 1, which disables autoscaling for -port 0 entries and shows them in slist like ordinary single servers):

 How It Works

-When autoscaling is enabled, the pool shows up as one row in the server list with aggregate player counts and an instance count.
-The port shown to players is one of the running backends, selected by least-loaded round-robin at browse time.
-Connecting directly to that port connects to that specific backend.
+When autoscaling is enabled, the server shows up as one row in the server list with aggregate player counts and an instance count.
+The port shown to players is one of the running instances, selected by least-loaded round-robin at browse time.
+Connecting directly to that port connects to that specific instance.

-Nexus tracks how often players browse the pool (slist poll hits) over a 30-second window to estimate demand.
-When free slots across the pool fall below the headroom target — max(4, ceil(joinRPS × 12s × 1.5)) — and the pool is below POOL_SIZE, a new backend instance is spawned.
+Nexus tracks how often players browse the server (slist poll hits) over a 30-second window to estimate demand.
+When free slots across the server fall below the headroom target — max(4, ceil(joinRPS × 12s × 1.5)) — and the server is below SV_MAX_INSTANCES, a new instance is spawned.

-Each backend in a pool moves through four states:
+Each instance of a server moves through four states:

 State Meaning